SIRE 2.0

 The inclusion of the Human Factor in a SIRE 2.0 Report may lead to additional recommendations and observations being made regarding human elements within an operation, which could ultimately impact your overall vetting process and decision making.

-An algorithm will be used to generate the vessel inspection questionnaire from a comprehensive question library based on various criteria and input data.
-This questionnaire, called the Compiled Vessel Inspection Questionnaire (CVIQ), will then be used by the inspector to conduct the inspection.
+An algorithm is used to generate the vessel inspection questionnaire from a comprehensive question library based on various criteria and input data.
+This questionnaire, called the Compiled Vessel Inspection Questionnaire (CVIQ), is then be used by the inspector to conduct the inspection.

 The SIRE 2.0 inspection regime will initially apply exclusively to tankers (SIRE category 1).

-The VIQ7 question set will not be included in a SIRE 2.0 Inspection.
+The VIQ7 question set is not included in a SIRE 2.0 Inspection.

 To support users in understanding how elements of VIQ7 are integrated into the SIRE 2.0 Question Library, OCIMF released a detailed document titled “SIRE 2.0 – VIQ7 Comparative Analysis” in January 2022 as part of the SIRE 2.0 initial release package.
 This document provides further insights.